Kite-Financial/celo-demo/README.md

-#Celo Demo

 To the community and supporters of Celo and Kite Financial,

-This demo gives a priemer insight to what Kite Financial users would be able to do with Celo & cUSD via the Kite Financial wallet.
+This web demo gives a priemer insight to what Kite Financial users would be able to do with Celo & cUSD via the Kite Financial wallet.

 ![Kite Financial CeloCamp Account Demo](https://kitefinancial.io/celo-demo/kf-celo-demo2.png)